Apple reinstates OurPact parental control app removed over privacy concerns

 OurPact allows parents to block and grant access to apps, receive notifications when their children download new apps and set other content controls on phones remotely.

-Before its removal, OurPact said it collected "very limited but standard anonymized" data for crash reports.
+Before its removal, OurPact said it collected "very limited but standard anonymised" data for crash reports.
 The app has since been scaled back and has gained approval to use so-called mobile device management.